 The larger the budget, the more likely the decision-maker is to reach out for a warm lifeline.
 The Harris Poll showed an uptick of 4 percentage points among personal consumers in households earning more than $100,000.
 Our survey revealed a 7 percentage-point increase above the overall average in reliance on colleagues and friends among companies with more than $10 million in annual revenue from 52% to 59%.

 Bomgar™, Google® and IBM® successfully put such programs into action.
 Bombgar, a B2B remote-access technical support service, created a social community where happy customers could earn rewards by becoming active advocates or influencers to help Bomgar grow.
 Google offered G Suite™ users up to $1,500 for every business referred who adopted it for themselves.
 IBM promised increased results for those who recommended IBM software as a service (SaaS) or platforms as a service (PaaS) in addition to opening the door to a long-term relationship with the tech giant.
-Reaching out to those who needed a nudge to join the conversation helped each of these tech companies capture warm referrals they otherwise might have missed.
+Reaching out to those who needed a nudge to join the conversation helped each of these tech companies leverage influencer marketing to capture warm referrals they otherwise might have missed.

 Not everyone turns to direct human sources for referrals.
 Search engines ranked second overall with 39% of survey responders overall noting it as their preferred marketing interaction during the initial discovery.
 The larger the business, the more search engines came into play.
 Small businesses ranked them at 34.5% and larger businesses with more than $10 million in annual revenue ranked search engines at 50.5%.

 By the consideration phase, search engines ranked nearly equally among businesses based on size with an overall average 21.3%.
 Slightly more variations came into play with females expressing 16.8% preference and males 25.4%, and those under 35 years of age indicating 22.4 percent preference compared to those aged 35 to 54 at 27%.